Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Mechanistic Data Augmentation

 \paragraph{Step 1: Influence-Guided Sample Selection:} We employ the Pythia-14M model as a mechanistic proxy to identify high-leverage training data within the corpus.
 By executing the MDA framework during the 14M model's localized emergence window, we isolate the top-ranked $N=2000$ training samples that exhibit the highest influence on circuit formation.

-\paragraph{Step 2: Automated Pattern Distillation via LLM:} To move beyond manual qualitative analysis, we leverage a high-capacity Large Language Model (e.g., DeepSeek-V3~\citep{deepseekai2025deepseekv3technicalreport}) to automatically extract latent structural motifs from the identified data.
+\paragraph{Step 2: Automated Pattern Distillation via LLM:} To move beyond manual qualitative analysis, we leverage advanced LLMs (e.g., DeepSeek-V3~\citep{deepseekai2025deepseekv3technicalreport}) to automatically extract latent structural motifs from the identified data.
 We utilize a structured prompting strategy that tasks the LLM with analyzing batches of high-influence text and synthesizing them into rigorous JSON-formatted schemas.

 \paragraph{Step 3: Procedural Data Synthesis:} Based on the extracted JSON schemas, we prompt the LLM to generate \textit{executable Python scripts}, which are subsequently used to programmatically synthesize training examples.
 This pipeline ensures that the synthetic data maintains strict structural consistency with the target mechanism while providing sufficient diversity in surface patterns.
 Crucially, this approach bypasses the need for computationally expensive large-scale corpus mining.
 Detailed prompts for all generation stages are provided in Appendix~\ref{app:aug_implementation}.